February 25, 2021•1,110 words

 - andOTP (Android only)

-Personally, I use Bitwarden, Aegis, and Standard Notes.
-There is method to my madness.
-I may write a future post on my setup and why I choose to use multiple 2FA methods.
+Personally, I use Bitwarden, and Standard Notes.
+There is method (and necessity) to my madness.
+I may write a future post on my setup and why I use multiple 2FA methods.

 I realize this article is just scratching the surface regarding online digital security and 2FA.
 There are many more methods of Multi-factor authentication that are much more secure.
 Some even involve location data, voice pattern recognition, and other forms of bio-metrics.
 But with each layer of security added, complexity increases and convenience decreases dramatically.